Skip to main content

 Common Questions Answered

-When will consumers be able to pre‑order laptops featuring the Core Ultra Series 3 processors?
+When will pre-orders begin for laptops with Core Ultra Series 3 processors?

-Pre‑orders for consumer laptops powered by Core Ultra Series 3 processors begin on January 6, with global availability slated to start on January 27.
-This timeline follows the platform's debut at CES 2026 and aligns with Intel's rollout schedule.
+Pre-orders for consumer laptops powered by Core Ultra Series 3 processors will begin on January 6, 2026.
+Global availability of these laptops is scheduled to start on January 27, 2026.

-What are Intel's plans for edge systems based on the Core Ultra Series 3 platform?
+When are edge systems based on the Core Ultra Series 3 platform expected to launch?